SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-01-04-xna-to-the-sunburn-gaming-engine-and-beyond.markdown

 >
 > At the time of writing we have been informed that the prices will remain the same going forward with 2.1 and no additional pricing changes have been planned, upgrades for existing users are still free. \*Subject to change (as in act NOW)

-So long as you buy SunBurn then you will have full access to most features of the engine likely to be used by all but advanced game developers and you can always mail them to ask about upgrading your edition if you wish.&nbsp; With all the extra platforms coming on board at no additional cost (at time of writing) this puts it ahead of Unity by a fairly large chunk in the wallet.
+So long as you buy SunBurn then you will have full access to most features of the engine likely to be used by all but advanced game developers and you can always mail them to ask about upgrading your edition if you wish.
+With all the extra platforms coming on board at no additional cost (at time of writing) this puts it ahead of Unity by a fairly large chunk in the wallet.

 * * *